Cleaning Guides

 1. Mix together baking soda and water so it forms a paste.
 Since you will be cleaning the entirety of the oven interior, you’d need at least a cup of baking soda.
 Put it into a plastic container and pour some water.
 Don’t forget to stir.
 Add just enough water so the forming paste would thicken, don’t overdo it.

 2. Cover the inside of your oven with the paste using a spatula or a soft sponge.
 Try to spread a thin layer all over the surface.
 Add extra mixture on spots where you see heavy stains.
-Your oven engineer will always advice you to not cover heating elements and internal fans with the paste to avoid repair service at a later stage.
+Your oven engineer will always advise you to not cover heating elements and internal fans with the paste to avoid repair service at a later stage.

 3. Close the oven door and give the cleaning mixture several hours, to break down the grease and food particles.
 Better yet, leave it overnight.